Treatment algorithm

 dietary and lifestyle modification

-All patients should be offered information about lifestyle and dietary modification, specifically increased fiber intake and adequate fluids.[1][13][14]
+All patients should be offered information about lifestyle and dietary modification, specifically increased fibre intake and adequate fluids.[1][13][14]

-Consuming 25-30 g of fiber daily is recommended, either with high-fiber foods or with commercial fiber supplements, as well as drinking 6-8 glasses of fluids.
+Consuming 25-30 g of fibre daily is recommended, either with high-fibre foods or with commercial fibre supplements, as well as drinking 6-8 glasses of fluids.[1]
 These measures alone may be all that is necessary for those patients with mild symptoms.[12]
-Oral laxatives such as polyethylene glycol or docusate sodium may be given to patients who are unable to increase their dietary fiber intake.[1][14]
+Oral laxatives such as polyethylene glycol or docusate sodium may be given to patients who are unable to increase their dietary fibre intake.[1][14]
 Other basic treatments may include topical treatments and analgesics.[14]

 Straining or spending excessive time at stool should be discouraged.[1][13][14]
 Moist, gentle cleaning following a bowel movement is advised.

-In the presence of suspicious symptoms, such as altered bowel habit (diarrhea and/or constipation), abdominal pain, weight loss, iron-deficiency anemia, or passage of blood clots and/or mucus, lower gastrointestinal endoscopy is performed.
+In the presence of suspicious symptoms, such as altered bowel habit (diarrhoea and/or constipation), abdominal pain, weight loss, iron-deficiency anaemia, or passage of blood clots and/or mucus, lower gastrointestinal endoscopy is performed.

 Back